scg-unibe-ch/ese2017-team6/documentation/SRSTeam6.md

 * Do you need to know the order history of a customer?
 Do you need a customer relationship plugin?
 Maybe the customer could get an e-mail or SMS when a OrderItem is going to be delivered. **Not yet needed, not yet implemented.**
 * Should the driver see the delivery address on his user interface? **Yes, it's implemented.**
 * How do you create your orders?
 How does a order look like?
 Who creates them?
 They consist of large machines.
 They come in in different ways like Fax, e-mail, Phone. **We can assume the logistician translates them into the System.**
-* How should the software be able to propose tours: Is it enough if we store the adresses in the first place? **Automatic route generation implemented as additional feature.
+* How should the software be able to propose tours: Is it enough if we store the addresses in the first place? **Automatic route generation implemented as additional feature.
 Distance between addresses is calculated by googleMaps**
 * Does the driver need a offline capability? **Not needed.
 Homepage is enough.**